 My second book was a bit of a freak – I sold it on synopsis.
 If you don’t know, that is A RARE THING INDEED for a brand-new author.
-But I had some help in that it’ was part of a six-part continuity, and I brainstormed with Desire divas Jan Colley, Maxine Sullivan, Tessa Radley, Bron Jameson and Yvonne Lindsay.
+But I had some help – it was book five in a six-part continuity, and I brainstormed with Desire divas Jan Colley, Maxine Sullivan, Tessa Radley, Bron Jameson and Yvonne Lindsay.
 The senior editor obviously thought I could do it.
 The synopsis showed I knew my story.
-But the thing is… I had only six months to write the thing (which shrunk to only six weeks but it’s not like I’m counting…) Holy crap!
-Deadlines are a scary thing for me… me, who had spent over six years from concept to contract for her first published novel.
+But the thing is… I had only six months to write the thing (which shrunk to six weeks but it’s not like I’m counting…) Holy crap!
+Deadlines are a scary thing for me… me, who spent over six years from concept to contract for her first published novel.

 So back to my process.
 I printed out a month calendar with little squares.
 Put in pertinent dates such as Mothers Day (very important because the hero’s mother has just died) and Fashion Week (again important because it’s a glitzy story set inside a diamond company).
 Then I filled in the days with physical actions: first meeting, first kiss, love scene, a ball, visiting another character, etc. I then filled in my hero/heroine interaction with other characters (a must because of the continuity thing), what continuity threads I needed to address.
 Only then did I start putting in my scenes.
 Stuff like “hero discovers X about heroine, which leads him to believe Y”. or “heroine confronts Mr Z, hero overhears conversation and steps in.”
 This visual calendar was perfect for showing me what doesn’t flow properly, what scenes needed to be shifted and what needed to be cut.
 For example, I had a confrontational scene later on in the month that didn’t make sense, because my heroine wouldn’t have tolerated it or reacted the way she did.
 So I moved it a week forward and hey presto, it worked.